Skip to Main Content

 Item Type Loan Period

-Physical Course Reserve (textbook) 48 hours (renewable)
+Physical Course Reserve (textbook) 1 semester (in most cases)

 Digital Course Reserve (digital textbook) 2 hours (renewable)